jamesashokfe/my-learnings/css.md

   - `::selection` for customising selected/highlighted text.
   - `:target` for customising active location `(#element-id)` in a document that is reached on clicking `<a href="#element-id">`
   - `:link` all unvisited links.
-  - Order of appearance: `:link, :visited, :hover, :active`
+  - Order of appearance: `:link, :visited, :hover, :active, :focus`
 - `%`
   - margins, paddings - % of container/parent width.
   - dimensions, positions - % of container/parent width/height.